+Sketching the First Feature

+Introducing: Corner Rectangle

-Sketching the First Create the first feature by extruding a sketch into a boss.
-The first Feature feature is always a boss, and it is the first solid feature created in any part.
+Create the first feature by extruding a sketch into a boss.
+The first feature is always a boss, and it is the first solid feature created in any part.
 Begin with the sketch geometry, a rectangle.

 Corner Rectangle is used to create a rectangle in a sketch.
-The Introducina: Corner Rectangle rectangle is comprised of four lines (two horizontal and two vertical) connected at the corners.
+The rectangle is comprised of four lines (two horizontal and two vertical) connected at the corners.
 It is sketched by indicating the locations of two diagonal corners.
-There are several other rectangle/parallelogram tools available: Center Rectangle - Uses a center point and corner to create a rectangle with horizontal and vertical lines.
-3 Point Center Rectangle 🕸 - Creates a rectangle based on a center point, midpoint of edge and corner.
-Lines are perpendicular at corners. ■ 3 Point Corner Rectangle • - Uses three corners to define a rectangle.
-Lines are perpendicular at corners. ■ Parallelogram I - Uses three corners to define a parallelogram (corners are not perpendicular).
-Where to Find It ■ CommandManager: Sketch > Corner Rectangle Menu: Tools, Sketch Entities, Corner Rectangle Shortcut Menu: Right-click in the graphics area and click Sketch Entities, Corner Rectangle
+There are several other rectangle/parallelogram tools available:

+- Center Rectangle □ Uses a center point and corner to create a rectangle with horizontal and vertical lines. - 3 Point Center Rectangle ❖ Creates a rectangle based on a center point, midpoint of edge and corner.
+Lines are perpendicular at corners. - 3 Point Corner Rectangle Uses three corners to define a rectangle.
+Lines are perpendicular at corners.

+- CommandManager: Sketch > Corner Rectangle □ - Menu: Tools, Sketch Entities, Corner Rectangle - Shortcut Menu: Right-click in the graphics area and click Sketch Entities, Corner Rectangle □

-Sketch a rectangle.
-Click Corner Rectangle I and begin the rectangle at the origin.
+3 Sketch a rectangle.

+Click Corner Rectangle and begin the rectangle at the origin.